 “You know, I’ll bet she would,” said Terry.
 “But police blue is her color this weekend, I’m afraid.”

 The festive atmosphere ended when two odd figures crashed the party.
-“I am the Rag Doll, and this esteemed gentleman is Gustaf Gilroy. (*) We will kill one of you at a time over the next few hours unless the Hawkman and Hawkgirl show up and surrender to us!” he said.
+“I am the Rag Doll, and it is my pleasure introduce to the world this esteemed gentleman — Mister Midas!
+We will kill one of you at a time over the next few hours unless the Hawkman and Hawkgirl show up and surrender to us!” he said.

-Gustaf Gilroy, a pudgy, middle-aged man with pince-nez glasses and a small mustache, who wore a hooded green cloak, was the alchemist that Alexander the Great had earlier used to restore the vampiric Master Monk.
-He had once impersonated the Spectre during a killing spree, when he turned men into gold, and had been believed dead after swallowing a capsule that turned his own body into gold. (*) However, Gilroy had a secret ally in an outwardly respectable Gotham University professor named Zobar Zodiac, who later restored him to life using alchemical processes known only to them. (*)
+Mister Midas, a middle-aged man with white hair and a small mustache who wore a golden business suit along with a golden mask and gloves, was the alchemist that Alexander the Great had earlier used to restore the vampiric Master Monk.
+His true name was Gustaf Gilroy, and he had once impersonated the Spectre during a killing spree, when he turned men into gold in a revenge scheme.
+He was believed dead after swallowing a capsule that turned his own body into gold. (*) However, Gilroy had a secret ally in an outwardly respectable Gotham University professor named Zobar Zodiac, who later restored him to life using alchemical processes known only to them. (*) Since he found it useful to be believed dead, Gilroy had adopted the Mister Midas identity in order to operate within the underworld, and had expanded his bag of alchemical tricks over the past three years beyond his ability to merely kill people with the Golden Curse.

 [(*) Editor’s note: See The Spectre, More Fun Comics #61 (November, 1940); Zobar Zodiac would later battle the Justice Society as Professor Zodiac, the Alchemist, in “The Man Who Hated Science,” All-Star Comics #42 (August-September, 1948).]